experimentarium/times/docs/part-3/03-switches.md

 ### Implementation

-To make use of the reduction algorithm one has to define the environment variable
+To make use of the reduction algorithm one has to define the environment variable in order to turn on/off the reduction:

-> \$SET REDUCE YES/NO
+> `$SET REDUCE YES` or `$SET REDUCE NO`

-in order to turn on/off the reduction.
 This environment variable controls in each equation where the flow variable occurs whether it should be replaced by some other term or not.
 If the control variable is not defined at all, the default is to make partial model reduction by eliminating unnecessary capacity variables and substituting emission flows only.
 This third option can thus be more useful if full model reduction is not wanted.

 The possibility of reduction measures is checked in the file pp_reduce.red.
 If reduction is turned on, flow variables that can be replaced are substituted by a term defined in cal_red.red.
 The substitution expression for the import/export variable VAR_IRE is directly given in the corresponding equations.
 In addition the \$control statement controlling the generation of the equations EQ_PTRANS, EQ_ACTFLO, EQx_CAPACT has been altered.
 Also bnd_act.mod has been changed to implement point 6 above.